gokcehan/lf/doc.md

 	cmap <right> :cmd-enter; open

 The finding mechanism is implemented with commands `find` (default `f`), `find-back` (default `F`), `find-next` (default `;`), `find-prev` (default `,`).
-You can disable `anchorfind` option to match a pattern at an arbitrary position in the filename instead of the beginning.
+You can disable `anchorfind` option to match a pattern at an arbitrary position in the file name instead of the beginning.
 You can set the number of keys to match using `findlen` option.
 If you set this value to zero, then the keys are read until there is only a single match.
 The default values of these two options are set to jump to the first file with the given initial.

 Some options effect both searching and finding.
 You can disable `wrapscan` option to prevent searches from being wrapped around at the end of the file list.
-You can disable `ignorecase` option to match cases in the pattern and the filename.
+You can disable `ignorecase` option to match cases in the pattern and the file name.
-This option is already automatically overridden if the pattern contains upper-case characters.
+This option is already automatically overridden if the pattern contains uppercase characters.
 You can disable `smartcase` option to disable this behavior.
 Two similar options `ignoredia` and `smartdia` are provided to control matching diacritics in Latin letters.